dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 TBD

+## JOSE Body RS Access {#POPbody}

+If the access method in the AS Response authorizations object {{AuthorizationsObject}} was "pop_body", then the Client creates a JOSE access token per {{JOSEAccessToken}} for each call to the RS, setting the HTTP Authorization header per {{JOSEHTTP}} with the JOSE access token.

+The Client creates a JSON document per the RS requirements.
+The document MUST include the access handle.
+The CLient then signs the document using JWS [RFC7515], and sends the resulting compact notation JWS token to the RS end point using HTTP POST, with a content-type of application/jose.
+Note this is similar to the AS Request {{ASRequest}}.

+\[Editor: any isues here?
+Anything missing that MUST be in the payload?
+Would an HTTP Authorization header make sense?]

 ## Access Refresh {#Refresh}

-If the Client received a refresh handle and uri from the AS in the initiation response, and it wants a fresh access token or handle, it creates a JOSE refresh token per {{JOSERefreshToken}}.  setting the HTTP Authorization header per {{JOSEHTTP}} with the JOSE refresh token.
+If the Client received a refresh handle and uri from the AS in the Interaction Response, and it wants a fresh access token or handle, it creates a refresh request token per {{RefreshRequestToken}}.  setting the HTTP Authorization header per {{JOSEHTTP}} with the refresh request token.
 The AS will then respond with a refresh response.

 + **Refresh Response**